 Sexual demons can reveal patterns in our romantic life, especially concerning how we give of ourselves.
-For men, repeated encounters with “sexual vampires” who seem to suck up inner resources or willpower may be reflective of an unhealthy sexual pattern in waking life.
+Repeated encounters with “sexual vampires” who seem to suck up inner resources or willpower may be reflective of an unhealthy sexual pattern in waking life.
 This encounter illustrates a “leak” of life force that may be unsustainable.

-For women, not being able to stop the sexual advances of a night demon may be indicative of difficulties in drawing firm boundaries or deciding who is allowed to “enter your sphere.”
-Of course, these visions of energy imbalance (of chi-sucking and demon rape) can work for either gender, depending on character, personal history, sexual orientation, and gender identity.
+Not being able to stop the sexual advances of a night demon may be indicative of difficulties in drawing firm boundaries or deciding who is allowed to “enter your sphere.”
+Of course, these visions of energy imbalance (of chi-sucking and demon rape) can work for any gender, depending on character and personal history.